Putting Patients First: Transparent Pricing and Telehealth in Hearing Aids

 Thank you for reading and let’s put our People first!

-Transparency around pricing and product availability is a contentious issue.
+Transparency around hearing aid prices and product availability is a contentious issue.

 The Impact of Removing Prices from Online Listings: A Double-Edged Sword